 Leading Towards Liberation

-“We never make assumptions about what representation looks like for our students and instead [we ask] our students and families [...] what is most important to them.
-And really creating an individualized learning program for every child,” says Tessa Mizokami, School Leader at KIPP Pueblo Unido.
-KIPP SoCal is learning, growing, and developing culturally responsive public schools — hear from our team how they see, develop, and inspire.
+“We never make assumptions about what representation looks like for our students and instead [we ask] our students and families what is most important to them.
+And creating an individualized learning program for every child,” says Tessa Mizokami, School Leader at KIPP Pueblo Unido.
+We're learning, growing, and developing culturally responsive public schools — hear from our team how they see, develop, and inspire.